Volue-Public/energy-smp-docs/docs/mesh/installation/MeshServiceInstallationGuide.md

 **Legend:**

 - ✔️ Supported - compatible
-- ❌ Not supported - incompatible, using these combination may lead to runtime errors
+- ❌ Not supported - incompatible, using these combinations may lead to runtime errors

 Please also refer to Mesh Python SDK [versions page](https://volue-public.github.io/energy-mesh-python/versions.html).